Ranger Restart and Coronavirus FAQ - Student

 How should a student handle their classes if they become ill?

-Students will be in regular contact with their professors, as always, and will be able to notify them (or we will do so on their behalf) in the event they are too ill to participate in class activities.
-The instructor will work with the student to provide alternative ways to complete the work.
+Students should maintain regular contact with their professors if they are ill and unable to participate in class activities and/or complete assignments.
+Instructors will work with students to provide alternative ways to complete course work.

 Housing & Residence Life

-Yes, on campus housing will be available this fall.
+Yes, on campus housing will be available this Spring.

 Will some students be required to live on campus?